apereap/angular1_5-sample-app/02 Navigation/README.md

   sampleBinding : string;

   constructor() {
-    this.sampleBinding = "Hello form Login";
+    this.sampleBinding = "Hello from Login";
   }
 }